Cover-up costs Britain a ten year lead in developing SALi Technology

 Manchester University ignore the evidence?

-Q. Why did the government remain passive when presented
+Q. Why did the 2005 UK government remain passive when presented

 with evidence that publicly funded research into a British invention was